-Thankfully, Krispy Kreme has partnered with Door Dash to bring you what you need at home.
+Thankfully, when ordering through the Krispy Kreme website or Door Dash they can bring you what you need at home.
 Granted, you have to be within 10 miles of the store for the order to work—but there is no delivery fee.
 We are talking about all the classics.

 Choose from Original Glazed, Cake Batter, Cinnamon Apple Filled, Cinnamon Bun, and more.
 Order individual donuts or get boxes.
-Boxes can be mixed—customize or randomize it for fun.
+Boxes can be mixed—customize or randomize them for fun.

-Visit Krispy Kreme’s website, and press the red ORDER NOW button.
+Visit Krispy Kreme’s website, and press the red "Order Now" button.
 There you will be taken through prompts very similar to the Door Dash experience.
-Soon, donuts will arrive at your door—for around $15 for 12, plus a delivery fee.
+Soon, donuts will arrive at your door—for around $11 for 12 donuts, plus a delivery fee.